-Something I am seeing more and more of lately is the misconception that a laminate bodied ukulele is automatically 'junk' and a build made of solid wood is somehow a ticket to guaranteed 'great' quality.
+Something I am seeing more and more of lately is the misconception that a laminate bodied ukulele is automatically 'junk' and a build made of solid wood, even a solid top is somehow a ticket to guaranteed 'great' quality musical instrument.
 Wrong, wrong, wrong.
 You are buying the myth if you think that.

 |Kiwaya Eco Series - example of a great laminate|